KOSASIH/PromoteOneself/README.md

 The */posset set setting startInPromotionTree &lt;true|false&gt;* command sets whether players should automatically start in the promotion tree or not. \
 The */posset set setting resetPointsAfterEachPromotion &lt;true|false&gt;* command sets whether a player's points should be reset after each promotion or not. \
 The */posset set setting updateUsernames &lt;true|false&gt;* command sets whether the plugin should update the username recorded for the player in the config files each time the player logs in or not. \
+The */posset set setting defaultPoints &lt;integer&gt;* command sets the default number of points players should have. \
+The */posset set setting alwaysSaveFiles &lt;true|false&gt; command sets whether configuration files the plugin couldn't load properly should be saved regardless (this may wipe the files). \

 ## Permissions:
 All permissions for this plugin default to being ops only.
 Any permission ending '.others' to refer to other players has, as a child permission, the permission referring to the player entering the command.
 This plugin has the following permissions: